 - Provide at-station information and facilities for cyclists

-Operators meeting these objectives are awarded a Cycle Mark, which can be renewed on an annual basis – assuming the operator continues to meet the standards.
+Operators meeting these objectives are awarded a Cycle Mark, which can be renewed on an annual basis.
 All cyclists are invited to help provide feedback to the scheme.
-If you have any positive or negative comments about the cycle policy of UK rail operators, you can pick up a copy of the ‘Passenger Feedback Form’ from: Cycle Mark, 35 King Street, Bristol BS1 4DZ
+You can pick up a ‘Passenger Feedback Form’ from: Cycle Mark, 35 King Street, Bristol BS1 4DZ

 National Rail Conditions of Carriage